Ginger Immunity Shot Recipe with Lemon & Cayenne

 To use a juicer, simply juice the ingredients.
 To use a high speed blender, blend the ingredients and then strain the juice in a fine mesh strainer to remove the pulp.

 Gather your ingredients and cut the peel the oranges, lemon, and ginger.

 Feed the citrus and ginger through your juicer.

 Or, if you want to make this recipe in a blender, combine the ingredients and blend for 30 seconds.
 Then, strain the blended mixture through a nut milk bag to help filter the pulp.

-Stir in the apple cider vinegar and serve your Lemon Ginger Cayenne Shot with a sprinkle of ground cayenne pepper and ground turmeric on top to maximize all of the potential health benefits.
+Stir in the apple cider vinegar and serve your Lemon Ginger Cayenne Shot with a pinch of cayenne pepper and ground turmeric on top to maximize all of the potential health benefits.

 Serve right away and enjoy!
 I hope you agree that this healthy shot increases energy levels and is the perfect way to start the day.
 Try enjoying the benefits of ginger shots first thing in the morning on an empty stomach.